- Four Foundational Beliefs

 - Peter Bregman’s Bio

-- Do you raise undiscussable issues in a way that others agree to address them?
+- Raise hard-to-talk-about issues in a way that others agree to address them.

 Four Foundational Beliefs